strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 ### Introduction

-As described elsewhere in the [documentation](https://strudel.science/design-system/task-flows/overview/), Task Flows are are a set of steps (represented by a series of screens) that help to accomplish a task and represent how a user progresses through a UI.
+Task Flows are are a set of steps (represented by a series of screens) that help to accomplish a task and represent how a user progresses through a UI.
 To start building your app, you first add a Task Flow.
 In this example, we will add the Task Flow called "Explore Data".

-There are 3 basic steps to adding a new Task Flow:  (1) Create a simple configuration for your Task Flow -- currently this is done by editing a file, (2) Add the configured Task Flow into your app's source code, (3) Connect the Task Flow's page to the navigation of the main app.
+There are 3 basic steps to adding a new Task Flow:

+1. Create a simple configuration for your Task Flow in a JSON file.
+2. Add the configured Task Flow into your app's source code.
+3. Connect the Task Flow's page to the navigation of the main app.

-### (1) Configure Task Flow
+### 1. Configure Task Flow

 You only need to configure a Task Flow once, at creation time.
 You can think of configuration as a "helper" that is providing some text-based information that STRUDEL translates into the appropriate JavaScript code as it creates your Task Flow.

 The configuration for a Task Flow is stored in a JSON file.
 You need to create this file with an editor before you run the command to create the Task Flow.
 If you don't provide a configuration file, you will be prompted for a couple of key values interactively.
-But in most cases, as in the Explore Data Task Flow, it will save time to use a configuration file to specify some more details, so the Strudel command-line tool can create more of the JavaScript code for you automatically.
-In the future, we plan to have a more graphical, "wizard"-like interface for the configuration, but right now it's just you and your favorite text editor.
+But in most cases, as in the Explore Data Task Flow, it will save time to use a configuration file to specify some more details, so strudel-cli can create more of the JavaScript code for you automatically.

 #### Add a data file